Skip to main content

 axis = depth % k # cycle through axes

-# Sort points and choose median
+# Sort points and choose median (we copy to avoid mutating the input array)

 points.sort(key=lambda x: x[axis])